Best Fixes for Critical Process Died in Windows 10

 So before we go any deeper into solving this problem in other ways, you should scan your computer with trusted antivirus program(s).
 If you find any malware infected programs or files, uninstall and remove them completely.

-In most cases, buggy drivers is the cause to a Critical_Process_Died blue screen of death error.
+In most cases, buggy drivers could cause Critical Process Died blue screen of death error.
 You can try updating all the device drivers to the latest versions to fix it.

 1) Download and install Driver Easy.